 - Assume that:

-- MDR SSTs were roughly equal to their 2005 value: read the value off the SST plot;
+- MDR SSTs were roughly equal to the value of the MDR SSTs in 1997;

-- there was a modest La Niña event: take Niño 3.4 index to be -0.5;
+- there was a mild El Niño event: take Niño 3.4 index to be 0.7;

 - NAO was neutral: use the long-term average of the NAO series.

 - Write down the multivariate equation.
-Substitute the values of mdr, nino, and nao found in (i) into the multivariate regression equation to obtain your prediction for TC count.
-Round off your estimate to the nearest whole number and call the result N. Calculate the 95% confidence interval for your prediction, assuming that the interval is N plus or minus 2 x sqrt(N).
+Substitute the values of MDR, niño, and nao found in (i) into the multivariate regression equation to obtain your prediction for TC count.
+Round off your estimate to the nearest whole number and call the result N. For this calculation, we will assume that the 95% confidence interval is given by N +/- sqrt(N).
+Calculate this 95% confidence interval for your prediction.

-- Compare your prediction to the prediction made prior to the beginning of the 2016 Atlantic Hurricane season by the Penn State statistical model.
-The Penn State model predicted 18.9 plus or minus 4.4 storms, which corresponds to between 14 and 24 storms, with the best estimate of 19 storms.
+- Compare your prediction to the prediction made prior to the beginning of the 2019 Atlantic Hurricane season by the Penn State statistical model.
+The Penn State model predicted 10.1 +/- 3.2 storms, which corresponds to between 7 and 13 storms, with the best estimate of 10 named storms.
 Is your prediction consistent with the Penn State statistical model, within the statistical uncertainty?

 - Assume that: